 Telephone: 0300 555 0333

-Details of our complaints handling procedure and the Legal Ombudsman scheme can be found on fact sheet one below.
-There is a seperate complaints procedure relating to debt collection and debt administration matters which can be found on the facts sheet two below.
+Details of our complaints handling procedure and the Legal Ombudsman scheme can be found on our 'General complaints procedure' fact sheet.
+You can also find a separate factsheet relating to 'Complaints procedure relating to debt collection and debt administration matters'.

 Brachers LLP limits any claim arising from our legal services to £5m.
 (Exceptions to this limit can be extended by express agreement up to a maximum of £30m).

-For the policy period 1 October 2016 to 30 September 2017, our insurance broker is Marsh (Tower Place, Lower Thames Street, London EC3R 5BU) and their telephone number is 020 7357 1302.
-The policy number covering the minimum levels of £3m is FINPL1500218 and the insurers are Aviva Insurance (50%) and AIG (50%).
+For the policy period 1 October 2017 to 30 September 2018, our insurance broker is Marsh (Tower Place, Lower Thames Street, London EC3R 5BU) and their telephone number is 020 7357 1302.
+The policy number covering the minimum levels of £3m is FINPL1700110 and the insurers are Aviva Insurance (50%) and AIG (50%).
 Copies of the firm’s professional indemnity insurance policy are available upon request.
 Coverage of the indemnity insurance is worldwide.

-Details of the minimum terms for compulsory indemnity insurance can be found at www.sra.org.uk.
+Details of the minimum terms for compulsory indemnity insurance can be found at sra.org.uk.

-Please see below our fact sheet on our staff diversity data.
+Please see our fact sheet on our staff diversity data.

 In the course of acting on behalf of clients it may be necessary for us to hold your money or money that will become due to you.
 Any such money will be paid into a general client account which holds the pooled monies for different clients and matters.